actuino/pyPlaylist/README.md

 Use this tool to easily play a range of streaming radio stations or music playlists (mp3, flac etc).

+This fork ships with jQuery and Bootstrap, no need for Nodejs.

 ## Installation

 * Install MPC / MPD